 In 2019, the commission issued 22 advisory opinions regarding voting conflicts, conflicts of interest, and gift law questions as the most common subject matters.
 The average turn-around time from the request of an advisory opinion to the completion of a proposal advisory opinion by staff was 13 days.
 Staff submitted the completed proposed advisory opinions for final approval at the Commission's next regularly scheduled monthly meeting.
 Advisory opinions assist employees, officials and advisory board members and any other persons or entities subject to the Code, Lobbyist Registration Ordinance, or Post-Employment Ordinance to understand their obligations.
-When in doubt about the applicability or interpretation of the Code, employees, officials, and advisory opinion.
+When in doubt about the applicability or interpretation of the Code, employees, officials, and advisory board members may submit the facts of their particular situation to the commission in writing to request an advisory opinion.
 Each opinion is based upon the facts and circumstances submitted with the request.
 If you have a question, please ask commission staff to prepare an advisory opinion.
 As long as the facts submitted are complete and accurate, the requesting party may rely on the commission's response.
 All of the advisory opinions are available in PDF format through the website in the advisory opinion database.
 The link for the database is in the menu on the left side of the website titled "Published Advisory Opinions".